Inches To Decimal Feet Chart

 While the chart and basic formula handle whole inches effectively, real-world measurements often involve fractions of inches.
 To convert inches with fractions to decimal feet, follow these steps:

-1. Convert the fraction to a decimal: For example, 3 1/2 inches becomes 3.5 inches.
+1. Convert the fraction to a decimal: Here's one way to look at it: 3 1/2 inches becomes 3.5 inches.

 2. Apply the conversion formula: Divide the decimal inches by 12.
 So, 3.5 inches / 12 inches/foot = 0.2917 feet.